 - seborrheic and contact dermatitis;

-- lupus erythematosus (as part of systemic treatment under medical supervision);
+- lupus erythematosus (as part of systemic support under supervision);

 - insect bites with pronounced skin reaction.

 Despite its effectiveness, Flucinar should not be used without proper indications.
-Always consult a dermatologist to reduce the risk of local and systemic side effects, especially if symptoms persist for more than 10 days.
+Always consult a dermatologist to reduce the risk of local and systemic side effects, especially if discomfort persists for more than 10 days.

 Flucinar vs. Synalar: What’s the Difference?

-Both Flucinar and Synalar are topical anti-inflammatory treatments containing fluocinolone acetonide.
-This corticosteroid compound helps reduce itching, redness, and swelling by inhibiting the skin’s inflammatory response.
+Both Flucinar and Synalar are topical soothing supports containing fluocinolone acetonide.
+This corticosteroid blend helps reduce itching, redness, and swelling by inhibiting the skin’s irritation response.

 Key differences: